Called in 2012

 R v H (Gloucester Crown Court) Successfully defended a man charged with GBH

 Matthew regularly defends in the Court Martial and accepts instructions both in the UK and further afield.
-Building on his years working with the Association of Military Court Advocates and now as a member of the Service Court Rules Review Committee and Better Case Management (Court Martial) working group he is extremely well versed in the field.
-Matthew also provides pre-charge advice to those facing the prospect of Court Martial.
+Building on his work with the Association of Military Court Advocates he is extremely well versed in the field.
+He also advises those facing AGAI67 action and summary dealing.
+He is always happy to provide pre-charge advice.

 Criminal Bar Association – Member